Shop

 3.78 $ 3.78 $ 3.7800000000000002 CAD

-Nathalie variety Before the introduction of cotton and synthetic fibers, linen occupied a very important place in Quebec households of yesteryear.
-It was used everywhere, from bedsheets to stockings!
-And even before that, this plant has quite a story!
-Linen was probably the first vegetable fiber to be woven.
-It would have first been domesticated in the region of the Fertile Crescent.
+Before the introduction of cotton and synthetic fibers, flax held a significant place in the households of yesteryear Quebec.
+It was used everywhere, from bed linens to socks!
+And even before that, this plant has quite a history!
+Flax was probably the first plant fiber to be woven.
+It is believed to have been first domesticated in the region of the Fertile Crescent.
 Remains dating back 36,000 years have been found in a cave in Georgia.
-It was also a favorite textile in ancient Egypt.
-The fiber yields a supple, light, absorbent, heat-regulating and durable fabric, which explains its popularity.
-The plant is easy to grow and its blue flowers are attractively delicate.
-The fibers are found at the heart of the stem, and are extracted by a controlled decomposition process called retting.
+It was also a preferred textile in ancient Egypt.
+The fiber produces a flexible, lightweight, absorbent, thermoregulating, and durable fabric, which explains its popularity.
+The plant is easy to grow, and its delicate blue flowers are quite lovely.
+The fibers are found in the core of the stem and are extracted through a controlled decomposition process called retting.

 MAINTENANCE AND OTHER CONSIDERATIONS